loading...

 EXPLORE THE WEST SIDE

-Participants running the 2022 Bank of America Chicago 13.1
+Participants in Douglass Park during the 2024 Bank of America Chicago 13.1

 The Bank of America Chicago 13.1 course travels through the historic parks and boulevards of Chicago’s West Side.
 Before and after the event, we encourage you to explore restaurants, sights and activities in and around Garfield, Humboldt and Douglass Parks!